gudrunhe/secdec/doc/source/gettingstarted.rst

     $ make disteval

-Note that *disteval* libraries are designed to make use of `AVX2 <https://en.wikipedia.org/wiki/AVX2>`_ and `FMA <https://en.wikipedia.org/wiki/FMA_instruction_set>`_ instruction sets.
-For CPUs that support these, best performance is achieved if the compiler is instructed to enable their support, like so:
+Note that *disteval* libraries are designed with a focus on optimization for modern processors by making use of `AVX2 <https://en.wikipedia.org/wiki/AVX2>`_ and `FMA <https://en.wikipedia.org/wiki/FMA_instruction_set>`_ instruction sets.
+For CPUs that support these, best performance is achieved by using the newest compiler available on the system (chosen via the ``CXX`` variable), and by enabling the support of AVX2 and FMA (via the ``CXXFLAGS`` variable).
+For example:

 .. code::

-    $ make disteval CXXFLAGS="-mavx2 -mfma"
+    $ make disteval CXX="g++-12" CXXFLAGS="-mavx2 -mfma"

 To build the libraries with NVidia C Compiler (NVCC) for GPU support, type